splatselect/Simple-Reminder/README.md

 3. **Create a reminder**:
    - Press `Win+Shift+L` (or your custom hotkey), OR
-   - Right-click the system tray icon and select "New Reminder"
+   - Right-click the system tray icon and select "New Reminder", OR
+   - Click "New" from the Active Reminders window

 4. **Set your reminder**:
-   - Type your reminder message
-   - Use the slider to choose time (1-120 minutes)
+   - Use the slider to choose time (starts at 1-120 minutes)
+   - Drag to the maximum and release to extend by 5 more hours
+   - Keep extending to set reminders for tomorrow or beyond
+   - Type your reminder message (or set time first, then type)
+   - Press Enter or click "Start Timer"
    - A toast notification will confirm your reminder is set

 5. **When a reminder appears**: